The purpose of Education is for

 Practice in facilitating Transfer through Role-plays

-The 5th session is open for suggestions to Co-create / Clarify.
+An extra 7th session is open for suggestions to Co-create / Clarify.
+That decision will be made by the group's energy!